balder-dev/balder/doc/source/getting_started/balder_components.rst

 How setups work?
 ================

+So far we have defined the so-called scenario level (**what we need**).
+But of course we also have to define the actual real environment that we have.
+For this we use the :class:`Setup` classes.

 As mentioned earlier, **Setups always describe what you have**!
 Similar to :ref:`Scenarios` you define all your devices and add features to it.
 But here you can define everything you have or you want to use in the testenvironment.
-Balder will automatically determine (based on the feature set and the connections between the features) in which constellation a scenario will fit to a setup.
+Balder will automatically determine (based on the feature set and the connections between the devices) in which constellation a scenario will fit to a setup.

 Implement features
 ------------------

-Often features are provided that don't have the whole implementation.
-In most cases, these features are abstract and a user specific implementation have to be provided for the setup devices.
-For this, you often add a new module `features_setup.py` into the `setups` directory, so you can implement your specific features there:
+Often scenario-features don't provide the whole implementation.
+In most cases, these features are abstract and a user specific implementation has to be provided on setup level (means, in a child feature that is instantiated inside a setup devices).
+For this, you can add a new module `features_setup.py` into the `setups` directory, that provides the specific setup level features:

 .. code-block:: none